 CAM Raleigh, 409 W. Martin Street, between Harrington and West streets, Raleigh.
-Feb.
-5, from 6-8;30pm - "Going, Going, Gone to Pots!
-Annual Gala & Auction".
-Feast on fine foods and festive drinks.
-Enjoy sweet music as you take in the best of North Carolina's pottery and ceramics at our silent and live auctions.
-This event benefits the NC Pottery Center, a Seagrove-based nonprofit promoting the rich heritage and ongoing artistry of pottery in North Carolina.
-We have begun gradually adding photos of gala auction pieces to the gala website (www.ncpcgala.org) and our Facebook page.
-Check them out and keep checking back as we gradually add them!
 Main Gallery, Through Oct.
-31 - "UNSEEN: Clarence Heyward".
+2022 - "UNSEEN: Clarence Heyward".
 Born and raised in Brooklyn, NY, Clarence Heyward is a painter and collagist.
 He relocated to North Carolina to study Art Education at North Carolina Central University.
 He creates paintings and collages as an exploration of his culture.
 Clarence's artistic practice is based in the questioning of his identity and circumstance.
 He seeks ways to engage in dialogues that ultimately leave him connected to those who experience his work.
 His work is personal.
 Although creating from his perspective, the human element present in the work creates a connection for all.
 Independent Weekly Gallery, Through Aug.
-14 - "Titus Heagins".
+14, 2022 - "Titus Heagins".
 Exhibition Development for Transgender Series, photography.
 In the fall of 2021, CAM Raleigh will begin working with photographer Titus Heagins on the development of a major new exhibition devoted to the artist's long involvement photographing the transgender communities in the United States and Cuba.
 Exhibition Lab will provide the public with a real time, behind the scenes look at the development of a future CAM exhibition.
 During this yearlong experimental phase visitors will witness the difficulties of exhibit development within a complex, multilayered subject dealing with issues of race, gender, fairness, community, family, and Love.
 Exhibition Lab will culminate in a Main Gallery multi media exhibition, publication, and public programming series dedicated to the artist's work, opening in the fall of 2022.
 Mezzanine, Through Feb.
-13 - "Ollie Wagner: New Work".
-Mixed media artist Raleigh, NC, Studio- Artspace #214.
+13, 2022 - "Ollie Wagner: New Work".
+Mixed media artist Raleigh, NC, Studio-Artspace #214.
 Admission: Yes.
-Hours: Mon., 11am-6:30pm; Wed.-Fri., 11am-6-:30pm; Sat. & Sun., noon-5pm; and 1st & 3rd Fri., open till 9pm.
-Contact: 919/513-0946 or at (http:// camraleigh.org/).
+Hours: Mon., 11am-6:30pm; Wed.-Fri., 11am-6:30pm; Sat. & Sun., noon-5pm; and 1st & 3rd Fri., open till 9pm.
+Contact: 919/513-0946 or at (http://camraleigh. org/).